Godnoken/angular-mini-forum/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Bugs

+Confirm password's input styling only reacts to errors when it first has successfully matched to password and then unmatched again.
+As of right now, I do not know how to solve this in angular without doing a dirty fix.

+## Wishbox

+Since Angular has no way of dynamically changing "updateOn" prop on formControl, I can not implement passive/aggressive rules to user validation messages/styling without making some ugly fix.